yoriiis/step-manager/README.md

 `String`

-The unique storage key to store the datas in the browser storage.
+The unique storage key to store the data in the browser storage.

 #### `onComplete`

 `Function`

 The function is called when all the steps are completed.
-The function exposes as parameter the `datas` variable with all the steps datas combined in a object.
+The function exposes as parameter the `datas` variable with all the steps data combined in a object.
 The key corresponds to each route id.

-You can call an API to save the datas or redirect the user.
+You can call an API to save the data or redirect the user.

 #### `onChange`